-This study demonstrated that, whilst agreement between modified Charlson index scores derived from case-note review and routine hospital administrative data may only be fair to moderate, administrative data are at least comparable if not superior when used to predict mortality outcomes.
+This study demonstrated that, whilst agreement between modified Charlson index scores derived from CNR and routine hospital administrative data may only be fair to moderate, administrative data are at least comparable if not superior when used to predict mortality outcomes.
 The modified Charlson index was not associated with the risk of commencing RRT.
 This research indicates the feasibility of using routinely collected data with a commonly used comorbidity index and is therefore an important contribution to comorbidity research.

 Acknowledgements